Are you looking for a zero knowledge or Mina term that isn't here yet? To let us know, please create an issue or click EDIT THIS PAGE to submit a PR.

 A distributed hash table (DHT) for decentralized peer-to-peer networks.
 Mina uses Kademlia for peer discovery so that nodes can find neighbor nodes to share information about the network state.

-A node is a machine running the Mina daemon.
+A machine running the Mina daemon.

 An incrementing number attached to a transaction used to prevent a replay of a transaction on the network.
 Transactions are always included in blocks in the sequential order of the nonce.